Ivan-Martinez-SOC/Ivan-Martinez-SOC/README.md

 ## Welcome!

 Hi, I'm Ivan and a cybersecurity practitioner.
 This account will be used to publish and share all my projects.
-Feel free to explore and join me on my journey :)
+Feel free to explore and join me on my journey!

 ## Objective